-Analysis: See Policy 2.1.8 and Section D, Adjacent Mobility Projects.
-A fuller mobility analysis is pending, however the proposed project will benefit from several nearby mobility transportation improvements projects as provided below and further described in Section D, Adjacent Mobility Projects, above:
+Analysis: See Policy 2.1.8.
+The proposed project will benefit from several proposed transportation improvements in the neighboring areas:

-- 1. Reconfiguration of the SR 826/Palmetto Expressway and NW 154th Street, which includes the following: - a.
-Widening of NW 154th Street from NW 82nd Avenue to the SR 826/Palmetto Expressway; - b.
-Direct ramp to I-75 from NW 154th Street; - c.
-East-West underpass across the Palmetto Expressway at NW 146th Street. - 2.
-Adaptive Signalization on NW 154th Street from NW 87th Avenue to NW 77th Avenue. - 3.
-Greenway Trail along NW 77th Court from NW 170th Street to its terminus at the proposed dog park.
+- 2. Reconfiguration of the Intersection between the Palmetto and 154th Ave, which includes the following: - a.
+Widening of 154th Street from 79th Ave to the Palmetto - b.
+Direct ramp to I-75 - c.
+East-west underpass across the Palmetto Expressway at 146th Street - d.
+East-west underpass across the Palmetto Expressway at 160th Street - 3.
+Adaptive Signalization in 154th St - 4.
+Greenway Trail along 77th Ct.